 That means that if you start today and invest only 10 minutes a day in dedicated practice, scientists could look inside your brain and see the physical changes in just a few weeks.

 Learn more about the brain science and the effects of mindfulness in this brief video:

 Powerful benefits are produced when we regularly harness our attention in this way.

 Over thirty-five years of peer reviewed research has shown that mindfulness is an effective complement to medical treatments in such diverse conditions as:

 - Chronic Pain

 In the mental health realm, mindfulness has been shown to:

 - Be an effective treatment for substance abuse

 The question is not whether your brain is changing.
-The question is whether you want to be the author of that process or an unwitting bystander?
+The question is whether you want to be a victim of your circumstances or the author of your experience?